 Latest prescription information about Tizanidine.
-Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, its storage instructions and warnings if any when taken during pregnancy.
+Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, warnings and its storage instructions .
 Also listed are the International and Indian trade name(s) of the drug and its price list.

 This medication is a centrally acting muscle relaxant.
 It is used to treat the spasticity especially due to neurological disorders, and in painful muscle spasms of spinal origin.
 It blocks nerves that stimulate muscles to contract.